Aryan: British Raj

-In India, the British colonial government had followed de Gobineau's arguments along another line, and had fostered the idea of a superior 'Aryan race' that co-opted the Indian caste system in favor of imperial interests.
+In India, the British colonial government had followed de Gobineau's arguments along another line, and had fostered the idea of a superior 'Aryan race' that co-opted the caste system in India in favor of imperial interests.
 In its fully developed form, the British-mediated interpretation foresaw a segregation of Aryan and non-Aryan along the lines of caste, with the upper castes being "Aryan" and the lower ones being 'non-Aryan'.
 The European developments not only allowed the British to identify themselves as high-caste, but also allowed the Brahmins to view themselves as on-par with the British.
-Further, it provoked the reinterpretation of Indian history in racialist and, in opposition, Indian Nationalist terms.
+Further, it provoked the reinterpretation of Indian history in racialist and, in opposition, Indian nationalist terms.

 "Aryan invasion theory"

 Translating the sacred Indian texts of the Rig Veda in the 1840s, German linguist Friedrich Max Muller found what he believed was evidence of an ancient invasion of India by Hindu Brahmins, a group which he called "the Arya."
 In his later works, Muller was careful to note that he thought that Aryan was a linguistic rather than a racial category.
 Nevertheless, scholars used Muller's invasion theory to propose their own visions of racial conquest through South Asia and the Indian Ocean.
 In 1885, the New Zealand polymath Edward Tregear argued that an "Aryan tidal-wave" had washed over India and continued to push south, through the islands of the East Indian archipelago, reaching the distant shores of New Zealand.
 Scholars such as John Batchelor, Armand de Quatrefages, and Daniel Brinton extended this invasion theory to the Philippines, Hawaii, and Japan, identifying indigenous peoples who they believed were the descendants of early Aryan conquerors.
-With the discovery of the Indus Valley civilisation, mid-20th century archeologist Mortimer Wheeler argued that the large urban civilisation had been destroyed by the Aryans.
-This position was later discredited, with climate aridification becoming the likely cause of the collapse of the Indus Valley Civilisation.
+With the discovery of the Indus Valley civilization, mid-20th century archeologist Mortimer Wheeler argued that the large urban civilization had been destroyed by the Aryans.
+Later, this position was discredited, with climate aridification being viewed as the likely cause of the collapse of the Indus Valley Civilization.
 The term "invasion", while it was once commonly used in regard to Indo-Aryan migration, is now usually used only by opponents of the Indo-Aryan migration theory.
 The term "invasion" does not any longer reflect the scholarly understanding of the Indo-Aryan migrations, and is now generally regarded as polemical, distracting and unscholarly.

-In recent decades, the idea of an Aryan migration into India has been disputed mainly by Indian scholars, who claim various alternate Indigenous Aryans scenarios contrary to established Kurgan model.
-However, these alternate scenarios are rooted in traditional and religious views on Indian history and identity and are universally rejected in mainstream scholarship.
+In recent decades, the idea of an Aryan migration into India has mainly been disputed by Indian scholars, who have various alternate theories about the early history of the Indigenous Aryans which are contrary to the established Kurgan model.
+However, these alternative theories are rooted in traditional and religious views of Indian history and identity and are universally rejected by mainstream scholars.
 (Note: No support in mainstream scholarship: